 \subsection{Comparison with Baselines}

-We compare our method with PbE~\cite{paintbyexample}, ObjectStitch~\cite{objectstitch}, DreamEdit~\cite{li2023dreamedit}.
-For DreamEdit, we finetune the pretrained stable diffusion model v1.4 for each subject.
-For inference, we utilize GLIGEN as an initialization method.
-Then, the finetuned model is employed to fill in the bounding box of the background.
-The result is segmented and a new mask is extracted as the input of next round, which is repeated for five times.
-For PbE, we use the released model pretrained on Open Images dataset for evaluation.
-For ObjectStitch, we reimplement the model, train it on Open Images dataset, and use the trained model for evaluation.
+We compare our DreamCom with PbE~\cite{paintbyexample}, ObjectStitch~\cite{objectstitch}, and DreamEdit~\cite{li2023dreamedit}.
+For DreamEdit, we follow the same procedures in DreamEdit by first finetuning the pretrained stable diffusion model for each foreground object and then utilizing GLIGEN to initialize the background image during inference.
+After that, the finetuned DreamEdit is employed to fill in the bounding box of the background.
+The generated result is segmented and a new mask is extracted as the input of next round, where the generation process is repeated for five times.
+For PbE, we directly use the released model pretrained on Open Images dataset~\cite{openimages} for evaluation.
+For ObjectStitch, we re-implement this model, and train it on Open Images dataset~\cite{openimages} for evaluation.